May 20, 2010

 Aug.
 12, 2009

-Design critiques are a wonderful playground of learning
+Design critiques: a playground of learning

 Nosebleeds are good for the soul